camunda-community-hub/zeebe-cluster-helm/README.md

 # Zeebe Cluster Helm Chart

 This functionality is in beta and is subject to change.
-The design and code is less mature than official GA features and is provided as-is with no warranties.
+The design and code are less mature than official GA features and is provided as-is with no warranties.
 Beta features are not subject to the support SLA of official GA features.

 ## Requirements